zencart/documentation/content/dev/code/Modules/shipping_modules.md

 ```

 ##### General Quote (all methods)
-When the `quote` function is called with an input `$method` value of '' (an empty string), the function returns an array containing quotes for **all** methods it provides.
+When the `quote` function is called with an input `$method` value of '' (an empty string) and one or more quotes is available, the function returns an array containing quotes for **all** methods it provides.
 One `methods` array entry is provided for each *method* applicable to the current order.

 This form of the function call is used by the *Shipping Estimator* and in the shipping-method selection provided by the `checkout_shipping` page's handling.

 ##### Specific Method
-When the `quote` function is called with a non-empty value in the `$method` input, the function returns an array containing the quote for *that specific method*.
-In this case, the quote can return an error indication if the specified shipping method is not available for the order.
+When the `quote` function is called with a non-empty value in the `$method` input and the quote is available, the function returns an array containing the quote for *that specific method*.

 #### check
 This function, called from admin-level *Modules > Shipping* processing, returns a boolean value indicating whether (true) or not (false) the shipping-module is currently installed.